 - Always use transceivers purchased from Gigamon to ensure interoperability and performance.
-Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait ten (10) or more seconds before re-inserting the same or different optical transceiver. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE-HC1 node.
+Gigamon does not support transceivers purchased from other vendors. - After removing an optical transceiver, the best practice is to wait seventeen (17) or more seconds before re-inserting the same or different optical transceiver.
+This includes the intervals between removal/insertion/re-insertion. - Use the show port params all command to see transceiver type information for each of the network/tool ports in the GigaVUE-HC1 node.
 Check the value of the SFP type field for the ports in question. - Port numbers starting with x (for example, x10) are 10Gb or 1Gb depending on the transceiver installed.